truenas/documentation/content/SCALE/SCALETutorials/Storage/ManagePoolsScale.md

 ### Extending a RAIDZ VDEV

 Additional disks can be added one at a time to a RAIDZ VDEV, expanding its capacity incrementally.
-This is especially useful for small pools (typically with only one RAID-Z VDEV), where there isn't sufficient hardware capacity to add a mirrored VDEV by doubling the number of disks.
+This can be useful for small pools (typically with only one RAID-Z VDEV), where there isn't sufficient hardware capacity to add a mirrored VDEV by doubling the number of disks.

+You can  use the [RAIDZ Extension Calculator]({{< relref "/References/ExtensionCalculator.md" >}}) to visualize potential capacity gains from extending an existing VDEV.

 {{< expand "Overview and Considerations" "v" >}}
 TrueNAS SCALE 24.10 (Electric Eel) introduces RAIDZ extension to allow incremental expansion of an existing RAIDZ VDEV using one more disks.